NorthWillov/videojs-hls-quality-selector/README.md

 # videojs-hls-quality-selector

 [![CircleCI](https://circleci.com/gh/chrisboustead/videojs-hls-quality-selector/tree/master.svg?style=svg)](https://circleci.com/gh/chrisboustead/videojs-hls-quality-selector/tree/master)
 [![npm version](https://badge.fury.io/js/videojs-hls-quality-selector.svg)](https://badge.fury.io/js/videojs-hls-quality-selector)

+## Important!

+This is a complete FORK by [https://github.com/chrisboustead]https://github.com/chrisboustead from [https://github.com/chrisboustead/videojs-hls-quality-selector]https://github.com/chrisboustead/videojs-hls-quality-selector with 1 feature added to specify default quality to options.

 **Note:**

 - v1.2.0 is compatible with videojs 8
 - v1.x.x is Only compatible with VideoJS 7.x due to the move from `videojs-contrib-hls` to `videojs/http-streaming`.
 For VideoJS v5 or v6 support please use a `v0.x.x` tag

 ## Description

 Adds a quality selector menu for HLS sources played in videojs.

 Any HLS manifest with multiple playlists/renditions should be selectable from within the added control.

 **Native HLS**

 Does not yet support browsers using native HLS (Safari, Edge, etc).
 To enable plugin in browsers with native HLS, you must force non-native HLS playback:

 ## Options

 **displayCurrentQuality** `boolean` - _false_

 Set to true to display the currently selected resolution in the menu button.
 When not enabled, displayed an included VJS "HD" icon.

 **placementIndex** `integer`